gdg-hudson-valley/android-guide/create_project_sunshine/README.md

 * **HAXM** (Hardware Acceleration Execution Manager) speeds up emulation.
 See installation Guides for [Window](https://software.intel.com/en-us/android/articles/installation-instructions-for-intel-hardware-accelerated-execution-manager-windows)s and [Mac](https://software.intel.com/en-us/android/articles/installation-instructions-for-intel-hardware-accelerated-execution-manager-mac-os-x).

+* **Jack & Jill** With the Lollipop release, there is a [new experimental toolchain](http://tools.android.com/tech-docs/jackandjill) consisting of *Jack* (Java Android Compiler Kit) and *Jill* (Jack Intermediate Library Linker).
+You can learn more [about it from their blog post](http://android-developers.blogspot.com/2014/12/hello-world-meet-our-new-experimental.html).

 ### **Issues (Q&A)**

 *We'll use this section to document and answer popular questions from study participants about this lesson.*

+1. **What SDK versions should I install from the SDK manager after Android Studio Install?**

+2. **How do I install HAXM on my Linux machine?
+How do I know it is working properly?**

+3.